louannem/LouanneMartins_12_11012022/README.md

 2. Run the project with `npm start` in a terminal while running the backend API
 3. Open the project a port other than 3000

+## Using the API or mocked data
 By default, user 18 is fetched.
 You can switch between each URL by clicking on "Changer d'utilisateur" on the interface, when the app is running.
+To use mocked data, disable each fetchUser function and enable the mocked data code blocks and its import.